kvarak/dnd/docs/_Folk/beastfolk.md

 - **Alignment**.
 Possessed of a kind and generous nature, varkind are often neutral good, taking care of those in need, yet never truly taking sides in most conflicts, choosing to remain uninvolved until absolutely necessary.

 - **Size**.
-Varkind are as stout as dwarves, standing between 4 and 5½ feet tall, and weighing 100-200 pounds.
+Varkind are as stout as dwarves, standing between 4 and 5½ ft tall, and weighing 100-200 pounds.
 Your size is Medium.

 - **Languages**.
 You know Common and Varkind.

 - **Speed**.
 Their bulky stature and awkward frame slightly hampers them.
-You have a movement speed of 25 feet.
+You have a movement speed of 25 ft.
 However, your speed is not reduced by wearing heavy armor.

 - **Invincible Stomach**.
 You have advantage on saving throws against indigestible poisons, as well as other effects caused by consumed items or goods.